buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_4_Store_Data_On_Smart_Contract.md

 Pretty awesome, eh :)?

-You can also see that wallet address that wave equaled to the address that deployed the contract.
+You can also see that wallet address that waved equaled to the address that deployed the contract.
 I waved at myself!

 So we:\
 1\.
 Called our wave function.\